INK-USC/CLIF/README.md

 This repo is for Findings at EMNLP 2021 paper: Learn Continually, Generalize Rapidly: Lifelong Knowledge Accumulation for Few-shot Learning.
 Code clean-up is still in progress.

 ## Data
 Please extract the downloaded data and place it under `PROJECT_DIR/datasets`.
-Our training data stream and few-shot datasets are https://github.com/iesl/leopard and https://github.com/INK-USC/CrossFit.
+Our training data stream and few-shot datasets are curated from https://github.com/iesl/leopard and https://github.com/INK-USC/CrossFit.

 Full dataset link: